-There are no major changes to MIPS eligibility for the 2020 performance year.
+CMS added two clinician types for MIPS eligibility for the 2022 performance year: Certified Nurse Midwives and Clinical Social Workers.
 As always, a key question clinicians and practices should be asking themselves when preparing to participate in MIPS is: “Am I considered an ‘Eligible Clinician’?
 And if so, do I meet any of the exemption criteria that would allow me to avoid the penalty without participating?”

 Let’s dive into the factors impacting participation requirements: